apache/doris-website/versioned_docs/version-2.1/admin-manual/config/fe-config.md

 IsMutable：true

 The timeout of executing async remote fragment.
 In normal case, the async remote fragment will be executed in a short time.
-If system are under high load condition，try to set this timeout longer.
+If system are under high load condition, try to set this timeout longer.

 #### `auth_token`